pobrei/forecaster/IMPROVEMENTS.md

 ### **For New Users:**
 1. **Zero Setup** - No API keys or registration required
 2. **Immediate Usage** - Upload GPX and generate forecasts
-3. **Advanced Features** - Optional performance monitoring and configuration
+3. **Advanced Features** - Optional configuration and chart optimization

 ## 🎉 **Summary**